gilesorr/dotbashprompt/README.md

 ## Other Projects

+Pretty much all of these projects suffer from the same one mine does: complexity.
+Setting up prompts, particularly ones that give you several pieces of information, is complex and often opaque to the end user.
+Choose your poison ...

+- https://starship.rs/ - Starship, a prompt mechanism for several shells
 - https://powerline.readthedocs.io/en/master/ - Powerline is best known as
   a plugin for Vim, but can also be used for Bash (and ZSH and Fish and ...) prompts.